Isaiah 10:13

 That is what the word rest means.
 It means to abide and to remain.
 If the Spirit of God

 comes upon you in this way, it stays with you.
-The same thing happens in the
+A similar thing happens in the

 Christian life.
 Once we become saved through faith in Jesus Christ, we are